api-platform/docs/laravel/security.md

-# Security
+# Security with Laravel

 ## Policies

-API platform is compatible with Laravel [authorization](https://laravel.com/docs/authorization) mechanism.
+API Platform is compatible with Laravel's [authorization](https://laravel.com/docs/authorization) mechanism.

+To utilize policies in API Platform, it is essential to have Laravel's authentication system initialized.
+See the [Authentication section](#authentication) for more information.

 Once a gate is defined, API Platform will automatically detect your policy.

 ```php
 // app/Models/Book.php